gerardbm/sigma-theme/README.md

 Scroll up button, in `_config.yml`:

-- `scrollup`: true or false to make the menu sticky on scroll.
+- `scrollup`: true or false to display or hide the scroll up button.

 Favicons, in `_config.yml`: